 Yes!
 Learning to read is complex skill, but reading starts with the input and processing of visual information.
 Basically, if your child's eyes are NOT working correctly, reading may be exhausting, slow, or seem impossible.
 Vision testing can identify hidden vision problems that limit reading ability.
 We have seen incredible success helping our patients improve their reading abilities, test scores, and reading enjoyment after vision therapy has trained their eyes to see clearly, easily.
 Learn more about vision therapy & reading.

 We provide the cost of testing over the phone when you schedule your appointment.
 To provide an exact price for testing for your or your child, please email our staff, and we will followup with specific pricing and appointment details.
 Contact us for pricing and payment options.

 Why is a full vision test important?

 Full vision testing is so important because good vision is more than 20/20 acuity - but that's all typically exams look for!.
 Comfortable reading requires your visual system to utilize over 20 different eye skills.
 Many learning difficulties can be attributed to vision problems that are not detected during typical school vision screenings.
 Some of the most common disorders we diagnose are:

 - Accommodation (eyes focused so vision is clear)

 - Binocular disorders (eyes working as a team

 - Visual motor integration

-If you think that you or someone you know could benefit from vision therapy, the first step is to schedule an appointment with an optometrist who provides developmental vision exams.
+If you think that you or someone you know could benefit from vision therapy, the first step is to schedule an appointment with Dr. Raber or Dr. Shrock at our Canton, Ohio office or our Kidron, Ohio office.
 Schedule Your Exam Online or call 330-816-0003